acelng/ace/README.md

-# B
+# ace
-The B programming language is a low-level fast-to-code PL that allows you to make fast.
+The ace (Assembled Concise Expressions) programming language is a low-level fast-to-code PL that allows you to make fast.